Podcast: Let’s Talk About Aging With Dr. Brent Forester

 - McLean is using synthetic marijuana as one avenue of battling dementia (01:01:37)

 Trevor: Welcome to Mindful Things, Mindful Things on today’s episode.
-I’ll be interviewing Dr. Brent Forester, who is the chief of the Center of Excellence in Geriatric Psychiatry here at McLean Hospital, and is the medical director for Behavioral Health in the center for Population Health Management at Mass General Brigham.
+I’ll be interviewing Dr. Brent Forester, who is the chief of the Division of Geriatric Psychiatry here at McLean Hospital, and is the medical director for Behavioral Health in the center for Population Health Management at Mass General Brigham.
 We talk specifically about geriatric patients, Alzheimer’s and dementia.
 So I hope you all stick around for that.
 Welcome back, our regular listeners.
 Welcome, new listeners.
 I’m probably going to lose a bunch of you right here.
 Maybe not.
 We’ll see.
 So, as a person who suffers from depression, I want to talk about something that ...
 I’m not going to speak for all people who suffer from depression or a mental illness, but I know it’s something that is very controversial among those who suffer.

 It’s a subject that offends us to our core.
 It’s a subject that is vile, dehumanizing, a subject that hurts so much and is so painful that a lot of us, including myself, just disregard it immediately when it’s brought up.
 I’m going to talk about exercise.
 Yeah, exercise sucks.
 It does.
 I see so many doctors get frustrated with us, but you don’t understand it or maybe you do understand.
 No, you don’t understand.
 You don’t understand.
 It hurts all day.
 I think that’s one thing that gets lost in this is that for a lot of us, there is a physical manifestation of our issues and it is painful.
 Like I have pressure in my head a lot and I know that it comes from stress and emotions, and not willing to or not having an avenue to let that pressure out.
 I know exercise, breathing exercises and meditation and all of that stuff helps, and I try to do it as much as I can.